Integrating Video Wall Display, Operator Stations and KVM Control for a Complete Control Room AV Solution

 The video wall is the focal point of the control room, connecting decision makers to critical information curated by the operator stations.

 Control room video wall displays are driven by a video processor, enabling one or more video walls to present visual data, preferably with scaling of individual images from very small to very large sizes.
 One of the most important requirements of a video wall processor is the ability to support an extensive variety of disparate imagery.
 The range of possible sources includes feeds from the local operator stations, such as maps, video teleconferencing, sensor data, etc. Additional sources include inputs from the center’s private network, consisting of surveillance video, monitoring data, access control, and more.
-Finally, external sources may need to be acquired and displayed, such as news and broadcast feeds, external AV-over-IP visuals, remote communications, and weather.
+Finally, external sources may need to be acquired and displayed, such as news and broadcast feeds, external Video-over-IP visuals, remote communications, and weather.

 RGB Spectrum’s video wall processors provide seamless integration of these various video and data source types to create a customizable, information-rich visual canvas to aid in decision making.